kubeshop/monokle/docs/form-editor.md

 ![Form Editor](img/form-editor-1.5.0.png)

-For example, clicking on "Form" at the top of the Editor, opens the form fields editor for key ConfigMap properties, allowing you to edit/discover all available properties without having to learn or lookup the corresponding YAML/resource documentation.
+For example in the case of a ConfigMap Kubernetes resource, clicking on "Form" at the top of the Editor, opens the form fields editor for key ConfigMap properties, allowing you to edit/discover all available properties without having to learn or lookup the corresponding YAML/resource documentation.
 Any changes made and saved (with the Save button on the top right) are written back to the underlying YAML.

 ## **Using the Object Metadata Editor**